How Does IV Therapy Work?

-Some relevant details that will be obtained include your age, the work you do, current symptoms you are experiencing, your medical history, medications you routinely take, previous surgeries you have undergone, known allergies, relevant family history, and your diet.
+Some relevant details that will be obtained include your age, work you do, current symptoms you are experiencing, medical history, medications you routinely take, previous surgeries you have undergone, known allergies, relevant family history, and diet.

 The assessment also involves a brief examination to check your heart rate, breathing rate, oxygen levels, temperature, and blood pressure.
 All this information will guide the choice of fluids and add-ins that will suit your body’s needs.

-After receiving an IV drip with vitamins, your body will feel the effects within minutes.
+After receiving a vitamin IV drip, your body will feel the effects within minutes.
 This includes hydration, wound healing, damaged cell repair, electrolyte replacement, and improved joints, muscles, and bodily functions.
 Additionally, various medications can be added to IV drips to relieve pain, nausea, and other unpleasant symptoms.

 IV fluid therapy takes 15-90 minutes to complete.
 Some patients still feel the effects for four days to two weeks after the infusion.